liamhtml/byte-a/README.md

 ### Hi there 👋

-💬 Overview: I am Byte-a, I'm a Programmer and Penetration Tester, and an over all Tech Enthusiast.
+💬 Overview: I'm Byte-a, a programmer,  pentester, and an over all tech enthusiast.

 ## 💬 Languages
- -Java
+ - Java
- -HTML5
+ - HTML5
- -CSS3
+ - CSS3
- -Batch
+ - Batch
- -VBS
+ - VBS

 ## 🔭 I’m currently working on
-  -DSArchive
+  - DSArchive
-  -HellionOS
+  - HellionOS

 ## 🌱 I’m currently learning
- -Python3
+ - Python3